 Check out the village of Firopotamos.

-Though it is quite small, this seaside settlement is a must-visit for anyone in Milos.
-It features a small group of fishing houses as well as an orthodox church called Saint Nikolaos.
+Though it is pretty small, this seaside settlement is a must-visit for anyone in Milos.
+It features a small group of fishing houses and an orthodox church called Saint Nikolaos.

-You will find a ladder behind the church though it is not known what it was used for.
+You will find a ladder behind the church though it is unknown what it was used for.

 Admire the ethereal beauty of Sarakiniko